cramik/discord-video-compress/readme.md

 Bash script to compress videos for discord using ffmpeg's two-pass method and VP9 encoding

-Basis of the script is based on Marian Minar's two-pass script from https://stackoverflow.com/a/61146975
+Basis of the script is Marian Minar's two-pass script from https://stackoverflow.com/a/61146975

 Usage:
 1. Put scripts in folder with videos